choisant/imcalML/data_generation/instructions.md

 ## Black holes

 ### Parton level production
 The black hole events are generated using [BlackMax](https://blackmax.hepforge.org/).
 It should be installed using the same method and compiler as [LHAPDF](https://lhapdf.hepforge.org/install.html).
 For this experiment, both tools must be installed.
-This tool produces black holes and lets them decay.
+BlackMax produces black holes and lets them decay.
 It can be connected to a LHAPDF library to access non-standard PDFs, and it can also be connected to PYTHIA to perform hadronisation.
 We want our events to be produced in the most similar way, so we choose the option of using LHAPDF and choose the same PDF as we use in Herwig for the sphaleron production.
 Instructions for how to do this are found in the README file of BlackMax.
 BlackMax parameters are controlled easily using the `parameters.txt` file.
 An example file is found in this directory.
 Note especially these parameters:
 ```
 Number_of_simulations
 11000